LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-When you minimize hits(line 10), you will see the aggregations report.
+When you minimize hits(line 10), you will see the aggregations report we named by_category.
 This report displays all categories that exist in our datset as well as the number of documents that fall under each category.

 ![image](https://user-images.githubusercontent.com/60980933/105434428-cc361900-5c18-11eb-9db7-e7441ac5a1ac.png)

 ## Full Text Queries
 ### Searching for search terms

-`match query` is a standard query for performing a full text search.
+The `match query` is a standard query for performing a full text search.
 This query retrieves documents that contain the search terms in any way, shape or form.
 The order and the proximity in which the search terms are found(i.e. phrases) are not considered as a priority.

 Syntax:
 ```